threetee/scalr/bin/README.md

 ## Configuring

+### Dependencies

+The original version of `scalr` requires __ActiveSupport__, and we added a dependency on __main__.
+Both are in the `.gemspec` file but you can install manually:

+    $ gem install main
+    $ gem install activesupport

+### Scalr API credentials

-You need to tell Scalr your API credentials.
+You need to tell Scalr your API credentials so you can exercise the API.
 Don't have these?
 Go get them -- Andre can create an account for you, and once you login click on your profile in the upper-right and choose 'API Access'.

 You can tell Scalr your credentials in one of two ways: